wsxiaoys/lil/readme.txt

  is made up of two words again: "print" and "is it six?".
 This happens because the "is it ", [expr 3 + 2] and ? parts are combined together and not separated by a space.

+   LIL commands are separated by newlines (each command takes a whole line) or the ; character.
+For example, for LIL the code

+     print hello ; print world

+ is the same as

+     print hello
+     print world

+   Finally you can put comments in the code using the # character.
+Any characters after # until the end of the line will be ignored by the LIL interpreter.

    For more information and details on LIL's syntax, check the .lil example